EAL Senior School Policy

 School context

-Approximately 99 pupils in the Senior School speak languages other than English at home, either exclusively or in addition to English.
-Of these, 38 state that English is not their mother tongue.
-Pupils speak a total of over 30 different languages, with those most represented being Arabic, Bengali, Mandarin and Urdu.
-Most of these pupils live with their families, but a small number live with guardians.
+Approximately 130 pupils in the Senior School speak languages other than English at home, either exclusively or in addition to English.
+Pupils speak a total of around 30 different languages, with those most represented being Cantonese, Mandarin, Punjabi, Hindi, Arabic and Urdu.
+Most of these pupils live with their families, but a small number live with guardians/host families.
 There are a few pupils who join the school with only basic English and no British educational background.

 Those girls on the EAL register have widely differing needs, from those who need no extra support to those requiring additional help in order to access the curriculum.